Educational Videos, Publications and Tools

 - Southern California Boater's Guide

 This guide provides valuable information about the numerous recreational opportunities within the 15 Southern California harbors, conveniently features boat safety and proper maintenance techniques and offers custom maps and practical harbor information such as how to obtain a guest slip, location of waste and pumpout facilities, entrance obstacles, and much more.
 This guide was produced by The Bay Foundation and the Division of Boating and Waterways.
-The Guide is available as a paper publication, PDF, and new interactive e-book for iPads versions 2 and above.
-For more information and to get your copy visit http://santamonicabay.org/wp-content/uploads/2014/05/PDF-version-Boaters-Guide.pdf.
-If you are interested in a paper copy, please fill out an order form.
+The Guide is available to purchase from The Bay Foundation, or as a free download, or as an interactive e-book for iPad versions 2 and above.

 - When Nature Calls - Web Version